by Odile Panetta

 Odile Panetta completed a BA in History at University College London in 2017, and an intercollegiate MA in History of Political Thought and Intellectual History at UCL and Queen Mary, University of London, before moving to Cambridge for her PhD in 2018.
 Odile is broadly interested in the philosophical, political and religious thought of sixteenth-century humanists.
 Her current research project is centered around the debate over the legitimacy of the coercion of heretics in mid-sixteenth-century Switzerland, with a particular focus on arguments against religious coercion, and on the relationship between religion and politics, as developed and disseminated, in the context of this debate, by a number of heterodox Italian Protestant exiles.

-Registered attendees will receive access to the video on June 18.
-Attendees are invited to share questions and comments below.
+Registered attendees received access to the video presentation and shared questions and comments below.

 by Odile Panetta